Healthy Cereal Guide

 Hello,

 What about Purely Elizabeth ancient grains original granola?
-Their ingredients are organic and seem to be the good stuff!-
+Their ingredients are organic and seem to be the good stuff!Yes, Purely Elizabeth is Good STuff!
+This guide is in need of an update:)

 This is great stuff.
 Thanks for your extensive research on all the popular cereals.
 It has always been a problem of plenty for me when it comes to picking the right cereal.
 Thanks to your super informative guide I can make more educated decisions while choosing the cereal.